 The Bank Recovery and Resolution Directive (BRRD) was implemented into Swedish law on 1 January 2015 through the Swedish Resolution Act (the Resolution Act), which came into effect on 1 February 2016.
-The BRRD has been amended through EU Directive 2019/879 (BRRD 2), with amendments relating primarily to requirements regarding total loss-absorbing capacity and minimum requirement for own funds and eligible liabilities.
-Most of the provisions thereof entered into force on 28 December 2020, allowing for the gradual fulfilment of certain necessary requirements by 1 January 2024.
+The BRRD has been amended through EU Directive 2019/879 (BRRD II), with amendments relating primarily to requirements regarding total loss-absorbing capacity and minimum requirement for own funds and eligible liabilities.
+Most of the provisions thereof entered into Swedish law on 1 July 2021, allowing for the gradual fulfilment of certain necessary requirements by 1 January 2024.